 5. Topical medications

-There are different types of gels, creams, and patches that will ease arthritis symptoms.
+Different types of gels, creams, and patches will ease arthritis symptoms.
 However, there are two precautions you need to take when choosing this route: consult with your doctor regarding any underlying medical conditions.
 Some active ingredients may be absorbed into your bloodstream, and you don’t want to complicate an illness.

 Also, do not apply ointments prior to using a hot or cold treatment, since this may alter your perception of heat or cold.
 The last thing you need on top of arthritis pain is to damage your skin.